mikeconroy/mikeconroy.com/_posts/2020-04-27-resolving-api-key-blocked-error.md

 # The Resolution

+### Anypoint Studio

 To resolve this in Anypoint Studio go to Window -> Preferences -> Anypoint Studio -> API Manager.

 You will see two fields that you need to populate; Client ID & Client Secret.
 {% include image.html url="/assets/images/MuleSoft/env-credentials-anypoint-studio.png" description="Environment Credentials - Studio Configuration" %}

-These fields need to be populated with either Organisation Credentials or Environment Credentials.
+These fields need to be populated with either Organisation Credentials or Business Group Credentials.

 These can be obtained by going to [Anypoint Platform](https://anypoint.mulesoft.com) -> Management Center -> Access Management -> Organization.